payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/index.rst

 This lab guide will cover on how to use Ansible to automate a F5 BIG-IP and Cisco ACI environment

-Goal using ansible is to achieve the following tasks:
+Goal is to use Ansible to automate the following tasks:

 - Perform L2-L3 stitching between the Cisco ACI fabric and F5 BIG-IP

+- Configure the network on the BIG-IP

 - Deploy an application on BIG-IP

 - Automate elastic workload commision/decommission

 We will be using Ansible Tower to execute all the tasks.

-Ansible tower credentials:

-- https://198.18.134.151 (admin/C1sco12345) - a browser shortcut is also present with the name 'Ansible AWX'
+If new to tower please watch the 10 minute overview before proceeding: https://www.ansible.com/products/tower

 |